Parents of recent mass shooting victims urge Congress to act on gun control

 "If after hearing from me and the other people testifying here today does not move you to act on gun laws, I invite you to my home to help me to clean Zaire's wounds so that you may see up close the damage that has been caused to my son and my community," said Zeneta Everhart, mother of Zaire Goodman, a survivor of the Buffalo shooting.

-The shooting in a Buffalo grocery store left three dead and 10 injured.
+The shooting in a Buffalo grocery store left 10 dead and three injured.
 The shooting in a Uvalde elementary school left 17 injured and 21 dead, including 19 children.

 And Miah Cerrillo, a fourth grade student at Robb Elementary School, testified in a prerecorded video to members that she used her friend's blood to pretend to be dead while calling 911 for help.
 She said she fears another incident will happen again.